equinor/ert/docs/reference/configuration/keywords.rst

         really fit into any of the other categories.
 As an example, consider the following situation:

-        Some external Software (e.g. Cohiba) makes a large vector of random numbers which will serve as input to the forward model.
+        Some external software (e.g. Cohiba) makes a large vector of random numbers which will serve as input to the forward model.
 It is no requirement that the parameter set is large, but if it only consists of a few parameters the GEN_KW type will be easier to use.
 We want to update this parameter with ERT.
 In